top of page

 Minor in Women & Gender Studies

-Founded the first LGBTQIAA+ educational center at Eastern Kentucky University, originally housed in Martin Hall.
-The center served as an inclusive safe space, hosting Women & Gender Studies courses, student organization meetings, and offering a library of free resources for all students.
+• The Alphabet Center, co-founder of the first LGBTQIAA+ educational center at Eastern Kentucky University, originally located in Martin Hall.
+The center functioned as an inclusive campus space, hosting Women’s and Gender Studies courses, student organization meetings, and maintaining a library of free resources accessible to all students.

 Community Outreach & Public Speaking